by ProcureDeskLast Updated : Jul-31-2020

 Here is a common AP business process:

 1. Receive invoices via email or mail.

-We call this Invoice maze and to navigate this maze, you need to be very skilled.
-Give this process to a new person and they take weeks to fully understand the nuances of the process.
-Yes, we exaggerated on the weeks!
+We call this an Invoice maze, and you need to be very skilled to navigate this maze.
+Give this process to a new person, and they take weeks to understand the process’s nuances fully.

 These costs include all the systems you are using to process the invoices.
 Here are some examples of the system costs